All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Week 1 to 2: Appetite noticeably decreases.
 Nausea may occur, typically mild.

 • Month 1: Most women lose 3 to 6 pounds.
-You will notice less interest in snacking and smaller portions at meals.
+You'll notice less interest in snacking and smaller portions at meals.

 • Months 2 to 4: Steady loss of 1 to 2 pounds per week.
 Clothes fit differently.
 Energy improves as weight decreases.